Penkace/MGTModel/README.md

 * `all_nodes` : all_nodes is the number of nodes.
 * `new_companies` : The shape is [(Time_num - 1) x new_add_node_length].
 It is the index of the newly added node at each time.
 * `labels` : The shape is [(Time_num - 1 ) x new_add_node_length].
 It is the label of the newly added node at each time.
-* `nodetypes` : It is the set of node types corresponding to all nodes.
+* `nodetypes` : The set of node types corresponding to all nodes.

 **Node Representation Learning**